libretro/docs/docs/library/cannonball.md

 - **Menu At Start** [cannonball_menu_enabled] (**ON**|OFF)

-	When enabled; the Cannoball core shows the main menu upon startup.
+	When enabled; the Cannonball core shows the main menu upon startup.

 	When disabled; the Cannonball core goes into attract mode upon startup.